Financial Accounting Foundation

-- The scope of the review of the Foundation’s internal controls and reports on significant findings and recommendations, together with Management’s responses.
+- The scope of the review of the Foundation’s internal control over financial reporting and reports on significant findings and recommendations, together with Management’s responses.

 - The Foundation’s major financial risk exposures and the steps Management has taken to monitor and control such exposures.